 The other day I wrote about facing life’s challenges – the ones that shake our foundation.
 Among the examples I gave from my own life were my father’s death, my mother’s cancer battle, and my ex coming out as transgender.
 I was careful to explain that I did not equate one’s changing gender identity with death nor with cancer, but that I do consider it a foundation rattler.
 After I sent what I wrote out into the world, I worried.
 I worried about having acknowledged that this transition is hard for me.

-Because it is so much harder for him.
+Because it is so much harder for her.
 Because it isn’t my story.
-Because I want to show my unwavering support of him.
-He is so brave – after having lived four decades as a male, to have the courage to express who he really is.
-I am not the courageous one, he is.
+Because I want to show my unwavering support of her.
+She is so brave – after having lived four decades as a male, to have the courage to express who she really is.
+I am not the courageous one, she is.
 The other day I read that the suicide rate among transgender teens and adults is 40%.
 Let that sink in.
 My mother had a better prognosis with stage 3 breast cancer.
 I burst into tears when I read that statistic.
 It makes me cry again sharing it with you.